AumitLeon/archMLP-starter/README.md

 ```

 ### Development
 Dependencies should be defined within `deps`.
 Source files should live in `src`.
 When the container is built, the `src` directory is mounted to `/var/current/`, the working directory once the container is spun up.

-Any files
+All source files should live in `src` so as to have them available to run in the container.
+The `Dockerfile` specifies the steps that Docker takes in spinning up the container. `docker-compose.yml` houses the configurations for the services that define out docker config.